-You can NOT use a social pass to study.
 It is illegal to study in Malaysia under a social/tourist pass.
-The university strongly discourages the use of Social Visas to enter Malaysia before receiving your VAL.
-Please be reminded that as the University cannot guarantee your application for student visa/pass will be approved, it may place your studies at high risk.
+The university strongly discourages the use of Social Visa to enter Malaysia before receiving your VAL.

-Student Pass is the document, which is required for all international students when they undertake full-time study in Malaysia.
-It is recognised by the endorsement given in his or her passport while the student is studying in an educational institution in Malaysia.
+Student Pass (student visa) is a document which is required for all international students when they undertake full-time study in Malaysia.
+It is an endorsement given in his or her passport while the student is studying in an educational institution in Malaysia.

-International students, who have student passes, will be given a Multiple Entry Visa.
-With this visa, students will be allowed to go in and out of Malaysia for the duration of their Student Passes are valid.
-The charges vary from country to country accordingly.
+International students with a Student Pass will be given a Multiple Entry Visa.
+With this visa, students will be allowed to enter and leave Malaysia for the duration of the validity of their Student Pass.

 Application is open throughout the year.
-For mobility students normally official intake will be in February and September.
-Semester 1 (September) – 30 April Semester 2 (February) – 30 September
+For mobility semester exchange students normally official intake will be in February and September.
+Semester 1 (September) – 30 April Semester 2 (February) – 30 September .
+However during current situation of COVID-19 2021, the semester have been shifted to March (semester 1) and October (semester 2) and application will need to be submitted 3 month before semester begins.

 Since it is non-graduating programme, credit transfer may be arranged (subject to terms and condition) upon completion of the program.
 However, we would suggest for students to take minimum of 3 courses/semester.